How to develop your child's skills for safe communication with strangers. Rules of conduct with strangers

 Directly when meeting a stranger, the child must remember the following rules:

 • Don't talk or talk about yourself.
-You can't keep up a conversation with strangers.
+You cannot carry on a conversation with strangers.
 You just need to say that your parents do not allow you to communicate with strangers.
 Any questions should be ignored, even if they seem harmless.

-• Don't accept offers.
-To interest a child, a stranger may offer to take a ride in a car, show an unusual toy, or even take part in a competition with generous prizes.
-In no case should you agree to such tempting offers - this is a trap.
+• Don't agree to offers.
+To interest a child, a stranger may offer a ride in a car, show him an unusual toy, or even take part in a competition with generous prizes.
+Under no circumstances should you agree to such tempting offers - this is a trap.

-• Do not accept gifts.
-If a stranger wants to hand over a candy, a chocolate bar or a toy, you need to refuse and walk past.
+• Don't accept gifts.
+If a stranger wants to give you candy, chocolate or a toy, you need to refuse and pass by.
 Free gifts from strangers cannot be trusted.

 • Don't trust strangers.
-A person can assure a child that he good friend his parents, but you can't believe it.
-Especially if a stranger offers to give or take the child home.
-You can believe only in one case - if the parents warned the child in advance that a family friend would come for him.
-You can also agree with the child on a code word that a friend of the parents should say when they meet.
+A person can assure a child that he good friend his parents, but this cannot be believed.
+Especially if a stranger offers to give you a ride or walk your child home.
+You can only believe in one case - if the parents warned the child in advance that a family friend would come for him.
+You can also agree with your child on a code word that a friend of the parents should say when they meet.

-• Do not enter the elevator or entrance with strangers.
+• Do not enter an elevator or entrance with strangers.
 You need to wait until they pass or leave, and only then enter the entrance or elevator.
-It is even better to call home and ask one of the family members to meet at the entrance.
+It’s even better to call home and ask one of your family members to meet you at the entrance.

-• Move to a public place, attract the attention of others in case of danger.
-If a stranger tries to grab a child or threatens him, you need to scream to draw the attention of passers-by to what is happening.
+• Move to a crowded place, attract the attention of others in case of danger.
+If a stranger tries to grab a child or threatens him, you need to shout to attract the attention of passers-by to what is happening.

 Children can meet a stranger not only on the street, but also at home.
-If you left a 5-6-year-old child alone at home for even 5 minutes, instruct him in case of unexpected visits.
-You can’t open the door right away - first you need to look through the peephole and ask “who is there?”.
-Strangers should not be allowed into the apartment, even if they appear to be electricians, postmen or plumbers.
+If you leave a 5-6 year old child alone at home even for 5 minutes, instruct him in case of unexpected visits.
+You can’t open the door right away - first you need to look through the peephole and ask “who’s there?”
+Strangers should not be allowed into the apartment, even if they introduce themselves as electricians, postmen or plumbers.

 Secure communication

 Naturally, not every meeting with a stranger is dangerous for children.
-For example, a child may get lost in a park or a supermarket, and passers-by will try to help him.
-In this case, adults, as a rule, turn to a security guard, a policeman or an information desk.
-And the child needs to name his own full name to find the parents.
+For example, a child may get lost in a park or supermarket, and passers-by will try to help him.
+In this case, adults usually turn to a security guard, police officer or information desk.
+And the child needs to name his full name to find parents.

-Communication with strangers is not dangerous if the child is walking with his parents.
-Moms and dads are more attentive and will not allow strangers to incorrectly address children.
-The child can easily respond to general issues, however, you do not need to share personal data.
+It is not dangerous to communicate with strangers if the child is walking with his parents.
+Moms and dads are more attentive and will not allow strangers to address their children inappropriately.
+The child can calmly answer general issues, however, there is no need to share personal data.

-Children often encounter strangers in Everyday life- these are sellers in stores, doctors in a polyclinic, colleagues or acquaintances of parents.
-In these cases, the child is afraid, on the contrary, he should meet new people, communicate with them.
+Children often encounter strangers in Everyday life- these are salespeople in stores, doctors in a clinic, colleagues or friends of parents.
+In these cases, the child should be afraid; on the contrary, he should meet new people and communicate with them.
 Usually children are shy, modest and hide behind their parents.
-Therefore, mothers and fathers should explain the rules for the child's behavior with strangers in such situations:
+Therefore, mothers and fathers should explain the rules for the child’s behavior with strangers in such situations:

 • don't be afraid to answer questions;